swagger-model-validator/swagger-model-validator/readme.md

 This is a validation module for [Swagger](https://github.com/swagger-api/swagger-spec) models (version 1.2 and 2.0) and for [Open API](https://swagger.io/specification/) models (version 3.0) for Node.js.

+The latest version is backwards compatible with all previous releases and supports all versions of Swagger (1.2 and 2.0) and Open API (3.0).
+We will try and keep it backward compatible in the future as well.
+We will increment the Major and Minor versions to match the maximum version of the Open API supported (currently 3.0).

 See the [swagger-node-express](https://github.com/swagger-api/swagger-node-express) sample for more details about Swagger in Node.js.

 This is tested against the NodeJS 0.10, 0.12 and the latest stable versions of IOJS and NodeJS 4, 5, 6, 7, 8, 9 and 10 using [Travis](https://travis-ci.org/atlantishealthcare/swagger-model-validator).

-## What's Swagger?
+## What's Open API?
-The goal of Swagger™ (now OpenApi) is to define a standard, language-agnostic interface to REST APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
-When properly defined via Swagger, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
-Similar to what interfaces have done for lower-level programming, Swagger removes the guesswork in calling the service.
+The goal of OpenAPI™ (formerly Swagger) is to define a standard, language-agnostic interface to REST APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
+When properly defined via OpenAPI, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
+Similar to what interfaces have done for lower-level programming, OpenAPI removes the guesswork in calling the service.

-Check out [Swagger-Spec](https://github.com/swagger-api/swagger-spec) for additional information about the Swagger project, including additional libraries with support for other languages and more.
+Check out [OpenAPI-Spec](https://github.com/OAI/OpenAPI-Specification) for additional information about the OpenAPI project, including additional libraries with support for other languages and more.

-## Validating Swagger Models?
+## Validating OpenAPI Models?
-A Swagger Model contains the definitions of the incoming (or outgoing) object properties.
-Validating an incoming object matches the Swagger Model Definition is a valuable check that the correct data has been provided.
+An OpenAPI Model contains the definitions of the incoming (or outgoing) object properties.
+Validating an incoming object matches the OpenAPI Model Definition is a valuable check that the correct data has been provided.

 This package provides a module to do just that.

-## Swagger versions
+## Swagger and OpenAPI Versions
 This project should work against both Swagger 1.2, Swagger 2.0 and parts of OpenApi 3.0.
 Please create a pull request if you have any fixes for Swagger 2.0 or OpenAPI 3.0 support but please remember to retain support for Swagger 1.2 as well.

 ### Swagger 1.2